-The exposures of the Banking Group are principally represented by exposures with counterparties of the public administration or healthcare entities of the countries in which the Group operates.
-The Banking Group constantly maintains, as a capital requirement covering credit risk, an amount of regulatory capital equal to at least 8% of the weighted exposures for credit risk.
-The Risk Weighted Amount (RWA) is determined by the sum of the risk weighted assets of the various classes.
-Based on the method described above, the capital requirement covering credit risk at December 31, 2017 is €133.4 million for the Banking Group.
+The exposures of the Bank are principally represented by exposures with counterparties of the public administration or healthcare entities of the countries in which the Bank operates.

+The Bank constantly maintains, as a capital requirement covering credit risk, an amount of regulatory capital equal to at least 8% of the weighted exposures for credit risk.
+The Risk Weighted Amount is determined by the sum of the risk weighted assets of the various classes.

+Based on the method described above, the capital requirement covering credit risk at December 31, 2017 is €145.9 million.

-The Group has an internal regulation that describes the phases that in industry regulations are identified as components of the credit process:
+The Bank has an internal regulation that describes the phases that in industry regulations are identified as components of the credit process: